-We next present our evaluation of uWave for a vocabulary of predefined gestures based on the Wii remote prototype.
+We next present our data evaluation of uWave for a vocabulary of predefined gestures based on the prototype described above.

-A. Gesture Vocabulary from Nokia
+5.1.
+Gesture Vocabulary from Nokia

-We employ a set of eight simple gestures identified by a Nokia research study [4] as preferred by users for interaction with home appliances.
+We employ a set of eight simple gestures identified by a Nokia research study [6] as preferred by users for interaction with home appliances.
 The work also provided comprehensive evaluation of HMM-based methods so that a comparison with uWave is possible.
 Figure 3 shows these gestures as the paths of hand movement.

-B. Gesture Database Collection
+5.2.
+Gesture Database Collection

-We collect gestures corresponding to the Nokia vocabulary from eight participants with the Wii remote-based prototype.
-Two of them are undergraduates and others are graduate students; all but one is male.
+We collected gestures corresponding to the Nokia vocabulary from eight participants with the Wii remote-based prototype.
+Two of them are undergraduates and others are graduate students; all but one are males.
 They are in 20s or early 30s, right handed.

-The gesture database is collected via the following procedure.
+The gesture database was collected via the following procedure.
 For a participant, gestures are collected from seven days within a period of about three weeks.
 On each day, the participant holds the Wii remote in hand and repeats each of the eight gestures in the Nokia vocabulary ten times.
 The database consists of 4480 gestures in total and 560 for each participant.
 This database provides us a statistically significant benchmark for evaluating the recognition accuracy.

-It is important to note that the dataset used in [4] consists of 30 samples for each gesture collected from a single user.
+It is important to note that the dataset used in [6] consists of 30 samples for each gesture collected from a single user.
 All of the 30 samples for the same gesture were collected on the same day (the entire dataset of eight gestures were collected over two days).
 As we will highlight in this work, users exhibit high variations in the same gesture over the time.
 Samples for the same gesture from the same day cannot capture this and may lead to overly optimistic recognition results.

-C. Recognition without Adaptation
+5.3.
+Recognition without Adaptation